Demfier/nihongo-sensei/README.md

 need to guess its romaji (English transliteration of a kana)
     - **Usage:**
     ```python3
-    python kana.py --column columns --script scripts
+    python kana.py --column columns --script scripts --number n
     ```
     Here, `columns` string denotes the columns to practice as comma seperated values.
     For instance, `--columns a,k` means the 'a' and 'k' columns.
     `scripts` follows similar pattern with 'hiragana' and 'katakana' as the options.
-You can also use 'all' to practice *all* the kanas in a script(s)!
+You can use 'all' to practice *all* the kanas in a script(s)!
+    `number` is the number of characters to practice in one setting.

     **TODO:** Currently only supports the "a" column in Hiragana.
     Add support for all the columns (See [#1][i1] [#3][i3])!